Zum Inhalt springen

 For technical documentation or highly structured content, upgrading to Document-Structure Chunking -- which respects heading hierarchy and section boundaries -- yields measurably better retrieval precision.

-The embedding model translates text into vectors.
+The embedding model translates text into numerical vectors that encode semantic meaning.
 Your choice directly determines how effectively the system retrieves relevant documents.
+For example, a poorly matched model will miss relevant results even when your chunking strategy is solid.

 Selection Criteria